Check schedules and other details

 Activate your University of Helsinki user account

-You must activate your user account before you begin your studies.
 Please note that you can activate your account on the day following your registration.
 At the earliest, the user account may begin to work one hour after you activated it.
 However, it can take up to 24 hours before the user account works.
 These delays are caused by data transfers occurring between various systems.
 The activation of the user account requires in-person or strong electronic identification.

-NOTE!
-As a rule, MOOC courses (Massive Open Online Courses) do not require a University of Helsinki user account, and in such cases, one will not be granted.
+Please note, that as a rule, MOOC courses (Massive Open Online Courses) do not require a University of Helsinki user account, and in such cases, one will not be granted.

 Log in to the online learning environment (Moodle or MOOC)